Extra-twisted connected sum G_2-manifolds: Genericity results

-\begin{proof} Using (i) and (ii), Lemma \ref{lem:embed} implies that the class $H$ is very ample, so $\kd$ embeds as a degree 6 surface in $\PP^4$, which is known to be a complete intersection of a quadric $Q$ and a cubic $C$.
+\begin{proof} Using (i) and (ii), Lemma \ref{lem:embed} implies that the class $H$ is very ample, so $\kd$ embeds as a degree 6 surface in $\PP^4$, so has to be a complete intersection of a quadric $Q$ and a cubic $C$ \cite[Theorem 6.1]{saintdonat74}.

 Since the $(-2)$-class $\Gamma$ has positive intersection with $H$ it is effective. (iii) implies that $\Gamma$ is irreducible, so represented by a smooth rational curve.
 The image in $\PP^4$ is a smooth rational curve of degree 2, so a conic as required.